 Lastly, the surname Hawky may be a local surname given to someone who lived in a nook or corner; in this case, the surname is derived from the Old English word halke, which means nook or corner.

 Early Origins of the Hawky family

-Lincolnshire where Jocelin de Hawke was listed in the Hundredorum Rolls of 1273.
-While this is the first listing of the name, years later the Yorkshire Poll Tax Records of 1379 list: Thomas Hauke; Thomas Hauke, coteler; Adam Hawke; and Johannes Hawke.
+The Hundredorum Rolls of 1273 had only one listing for the name, that of Jocelin de Hawke, but no county was provided.
+Later the Yorkshire Poll Tax Records of 1379 list: Thomas Hauke; Thomas Hauke, cottier; Adam Hawke; and Johannes Hawke.

 Early History of the Hawky family

-Another 179 words (13 lines of text) covering the years 1066, 1705 and 1781 are included under the topic Early Hawky History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hawky research.
+Another 113 words (8 lines of text) covering the years 1066, 1577, 1601, 1705, 1781, 1705, 1718, 1719, 1725, 1727, 1703, 1759, 1720, 1722, 1725, 1747 and 1752 are included under the topic Early Hawky History in all our PDF Extended History products and printed products wherever possible.

 Hawky Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Hawky were recorded, including Hawk, Hawke, Hawkes, Hauk, Hauke and others.

 Early Notables of the Hawky family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Hawky Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Hawky Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hawky family to the New World and Oceana
+Migration of the Hawky family to Ireland

 Hawky Settlers in Australia in the 19th Century